Ashfaqur4988/react-ecommerce/README.md

-we are using the same file to get 2 actions done making new slice and new api for this function (always find the index first in the splice to update it or in any other logic) making a new reducer to reset the form data whenever we want to add a new product
+we are using the same file to get 2 actions done making new slice and new api for this function (always find the index first in the splice to update it or in any other logic) making a new reducer to reset the form data whenever we want to add a new product Delete Product: delete button added with a condition that only will be seen when entered through the edit button not add button when selected a product to edit only then this delete button will apply selecting the products by id and getting the information adding a new property to it, deleted flag, because from admin side deletion is not done for the history of data updating the deleted flag in the product in the server (in the database)

+Admin Orders Panel:
+admin can see all the orders coming to the server new component is created a tailwind template is taken from the tailwind components website edited the template make a new api to fetch all the orders from the backend in orderApi file new async thunk for the corresponding in the UI putting it inside a mapping func to layOut the structure